🇦🇺 Australia

 High

-Source: DHA CSOL, March 2026
+Source: DHA CSOL, June 2026

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Why Divers Are in Demand in Australia
+Demand for Divers in Australia

 Visa Pathways for Divers